List of built-in iOS apps: Mail

-Mail is an email client introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Mail is an email client introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 It is preconfigured to work with popular email providers, such as Yahoo!
 Mail, AOL Mail, Gmail, Outlook and iCloud (formerly MobileMe) and supports Exchange.
-Mail includes the ability to read and write emails, file emails into folders, search for emails, automatically append signatures to outgoing emails, and automatically unsubscribe from newsletters.
+Mail includes the ability to read & compose emails, file emails into folders, search for emails, automatically append signatures to outgoing emails, and automatically unsubscribe from newsletters.
 Rich text formatting was introduced to Apple Mail with the release of iOS 5.
+Unlike some email clients, Mail does not have any targeted ads.

 Maps

-Maps is a web mapping app and service introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Maps is a web mapping app and service introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 It provides turn-by-turn directions and estimated times of arrival for automobile, pedestrian, cycling and public transportation navigation.
-Indoor maps for airports and large shopping malls was introduced to Maps with the release of iOS 11.
-Apple Maps also features Flyover mode, a feature that enables a user to explore certain densely populated urban centers and other places of interest in a 3D landscape composed of models of buildings and structures.
+Indoor maps for airports and large shopping malls were introduced to Maps with the release of iOS 11.
+Apple Maps also features a Flyover mode, a feature that enables a user to explore certain densely populated urban centers and other places of interest in a 3D landscape composed of models of buildings and structures.
 Look Around, which allows the user to view 360° street-level imagery, was introduced and released alongside iOS 13.

 Initially, Maps used data from Google Maps until Apple released their own service on September 19, 2012.

 Measure

 Measure is an augmented reality measurement app available on devices running iOS 12 and above.
 Using Apple's ARKit, it allows users to measure objects by pointing the device's camera at them.
-It is capable of measuring in both metric and imperial units and moving the camera closer to an object will display a ruler view which divides measurements into centimetres or inches, respectively.
+It is capable of measuring in both metric and imperial units and moving the camera closer to an object will display a ruler view which divides measurements into centimeters or inches, respectively.
 The app also allows for an iPhone to be used as a level; a feature previously available in the Compass app.

 Messages

 Messages is an instant messaging app introduced with iPhone OS 3 on June 17, 2009, that replaced the older Text app.
-The app supports SMS, MMS, and iMessage with the bubble of messages sent via SMS appearing green and messages sent over iMessage appearing blue. iOS 10 introduced a number of upgrades to the iMessage platform, including message effects and a dedicated iMessage App Store which allows users to download sticker packs that can be sent in conversations. iOS 16 introduced the ability to edit or delete messages within a fifteen minute window after being sent.
+The app supports SMS, MMS, and iMessage with the bubble of messages sent via SMS appearing green, messages sent over iMessage appearing blue and messages sent over a satellite connection appearing grey. iOS 10 introduced a number of upgrades to the iMessage platform, including message effects and a dedicated iMessage App Store which allows users to download sticker packs that can be sent in conversations. iOS 16 introduced the ability to edit or delete messages within a fifteen-minute window after being sent.
+Messages also allows users with compatible iPhone models to use Emergency SOS via satellite and Roadside Assistance via satellite.